lsst-dm/dmtn-155/index.rst

 The community support model for Rubin Operations must be scalable, sustainable, and capable of serving an active user community of thousands of people with a wide variety of skills, background, expertise, and resources.
 We aim to achieve these goals by building a deep repository of openly available and searchable knowledge, and cultivating a global community of engaged scientists to crowd source problem solving.

-This tech note provides an interim support model as a stepping-stone towards this future operations-era model, as well as way to relieve the pressure on the DM construction team from the increasing demand for support.
+This tech note provides an interim support model as a stepping-stone towards this future operations-era model, as well as a way to relieve the pressure on the DM construction team from the increasing demand for support.
 Its goal is to provide guidelines for the DM team in supporting and responding to questions from  the community in construction, and to  transition from the current informal and ad-hoc support provided via Slack, to the more sustainable model envisaged in operations.

 Interim Support Model